Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Want to see these patterns in real life?

-Glass always looks different in person than on a screen.
-Come to the showroom and see our obscure glass wall.
+Glass always looks different in person.
+Come to our showroom to see the obscure glass wall.

-View the complete technical specifications and additional privacy patterns in the official manufacturer guide.
+View complete technical specifications and additional privacy patterns.

 Download Pilkington Texture Glass Brochure (PDF)4.
 Types of Finish: Patterned vs. Satin